 The Supplemental Restraint System such as "AIR BAG" and "SEAT BELT PRE-TENSIONER" used along with a seat belt, helps to reduce the risk or severity of injury to the driver and front passenger for certain types of collision.
-The SRS system composition which is available to INFINITI I30 is as follows.
+This system includes seat belt switch inputs and dual stage front air bag modules.
+The SRS system uses the seat belt switches to determine the front air bag deployment, and may only deploy one front air bag, depending on the severity of a collision and whether the front occupants are belted or unbelted.
+The SRS system composition which is available to INFINITI 135 is as follows: